jorgecolonconsulting/hooky/README.md

 # Hooky

-Easily and reliably allow your classes to be extendable without allowing people to touch your core code.
+Easily and reliably allow your classes to be hooked into without allowing people to touch your core code.
 Some inspiration came from Aspect Oriented Programming.

 ## Audience